anermika/PythonForEverybody/README.md

 # PythonForEverybody
-My Assignements from the Coursera specialization Python for eveybody by the great Dr. Chuck
+My Assignements from the Coursera specialization Python for everybody by the great Dr. Chuck